 Is Verizon Edge Worth it or is Verizon Edge a ripoff?

 Normal Smartphone plans in America require shoppers to commit to a 2 year contract.
 People cannot change phones during this time unless they want to pay an expensive early termination fee (ETF), for cancelling their contract.

 In a separate blog post, we analyze AT&T Next Plan and T-Mobile Jump!
 On Demand, which are similar to Verizon Edge, but a lot cheaper.
 Also AT&T Next vs Verizon Edge vs Apple iPhone Upgrade Program is a related review.

 Be sure to download the BuyVia App, which helps you save money on items you want from stores you like, both online and locally.

 Verizon does allow you to unlock Smartphones with SIM slot right away by calling customer service.
 Some phones come shipped factory unlocked.
 AT&T waits until you fulfill your contract.
 This is much better for international travelers.

 Verizon changes its plans from time to time, so we will reexamine them when necessary.
 Additional short term promotions may popup.

-Lowest price ever.
-Freedom Pop 100% Free Mobile Phone Service with 3-in-1 SIM Kit, $0.01, Free Shipping.
+Lowest price.
+Freedom Pop 100% Free Mobile Phone Service with 3-in-1 SIM Kit, $2.99 activation fee, Free Shipping.
 100% FREE Talk, Text, Data/month with the 3-in-1 4G LTE SIM Kit plus 1GB Bonus Data and 1-Month Unlimited Talk, Text, 2GB Data Trial Premium Service Trial for the first month for only $0.99 with Free Shipping.

 No annual contract.
 Just plug into your unlocked GSM smartphone.
 A great deal for those with lesser use requirements or when travelling Internationally.